perzefi/nginx-client/README.md

-# GCP Poject

-A simple demo showcasing creation of a GCP infra, GKE cluster and nodes, installed a Pulumi operator.

-Code is write in TS and its implemented via Pulumi.
+# NGINX Demo app

+This is a simple demo app which will be acting as a client and be deployed automatically using Pulumi Operator